brookemitchell/ramda-reselect/Readme.md

 #  Ramda - Reselect #

+## Implementation of the reselect library using ramda. ##

 ## Purpose ##

-- Implementation of the reselect react library using ramda.
-- Examples of how to recreate your own reselect library.
+- Example of how to recreate your own selector abstraction using ramda.
 - A small tree-shaken exact implementation of createSelector for lazy folks like me :cat:.

 ## How-to ##